Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Loss of sensitivity

-Difficulty with movement
+Trouble with movement

 Notice

-Do not delay treatment for nerve compression, and see a specialist if you have any health problems or doubts about your health.
+Do not delay treatment for nerve compression and see a specialist if you have any health problems or doubts about your health.
 This will prevent unnecessary health complications.

-Nerve pressure - treatment
+Nerve compression - treatment

-Conservative treatment of a pinched nerve includes physiotherapy
+Conservative treatment of a pinched nerve includes physiotherapy.

 If it is necessary to take medication, it is usually: